I Am (Mary J. Blige song)

 "I Am" is a song by American R&B singer Mary J. Blige.
 It was written by Blige, Johntá Austin, Ester Dean, Magnus Beite, Tor Erik Hermansen, Mikkel Eriksen for her ninth studio album, Stronger with Each Tear (2009), while production was helmed by Hermansen and Eriksen under their production moniker Stargate.
 Lyrically, the song "I Am" confidently tells one's lover nobody can treat them better than the person they are with at the present time.

 Release and promotion

 "I Am" was sent to urban radio in the week beginning November 10, 2009 and was released as a digital download on December 8, 2009 She performed "I Am" live for the first time at the 2009 American Music Awards on November 22, 2009.
 Blige also performed "I Am" on Lopez Tonight, So You Think You Can Dance, The Jay Leno Show, Jimmy Kimmel Live!, A&E Television's Private Sessions, The Today Show, The View, The Ellen DeGeneres Show, and on the Late Show with David Letterman.
 In the United Kingdom, the song was released as the first single from Stronger with Each Tear on March 1, 2010.
 Mary J Blige performed "I Am" on Alan Carr: Chatty Man on March 11, 2010.

+Critical reception

+BET.com wrote of the song: "This song is a perfect showcase of Mary's brighter outlook in the new millennium.
+Looking back at all the drama and pain of the '90s – both in her music and in her personal life – it's hard not to smile hearing her newfound confidence and optimism here."